 - Medigap helps to pay for some of the healthcare costs that aren’t covered by original Medicare.

-- The cost you pay for Medigap depends on the plan you choose, your location, and a few other factors.
+- The costs you’ll pay for Medigap depend on the plan you choose, your location, and a few other factors.

 - Medigap usually has a monthly premium, and you may also have to pay copays, coinsurance, and deductibles.

 Medicare supplement insurance (Medigap) policies are sold by private insurance companies.
 These plans help pay for some of the healthcare costs that aren’t covered by original Medicare.
 Some examples of the costs that may be covered by Medigap include:

 - coinsurance or copays for parts A and B

 - healthcare costs during foreign travel

 The cost of a Medigap plan can vary due to several factors, including the type of plan you enroll in, where you live, and the company selling the plan.
 Below, we’ll explore more about the costs of Medigap plans in 2021.

 So what are the actual costs associated with Medigap plans?
 Let’s examine the potential costs in more detail.